QMCSoftware/QMCSoftware/README.md

 make tests
 ~~~

-Note that the QRNG C backend files can be explicitly recompiled with
+Note that the QRNG [12] C backend files can be explicitly recompiled with

 ~~~
-pip install -e ./
+make qrng
 ~~~

 ----